-Boundaries in the Practitioner-Patient Relationship was revised last fall and approved by the Board at its meeting on 19 February 2016.
-The guideline considers the question of when it is appropriate to enter into a practitioner-patient relationship and sets out the ethical obligation of registrants to ensure the treatment is appropriate.
+The Boundaries in the Practitioner-Patient Relationship guideline document considers the question of when it is appropriate to enter into a practitioner-patient relationship and sets out the ethical obligation of registrants to ensure the treatment is appropriate.

 The document – which has been endorsed by both the BCDA and the College – provides guidance to registrants to help recognize conflicts and gives advice on how to resolve these conflicts.